IQSS/dataverse/.github/ISSUE_TEMPLATE/idea_proposal.md

 **Any open or closed issues related to this feature request?**

-**Which version of Dataverse are you using?**

 **Will you be able to contribute a Pull Request for this issue?**

-**Help is always welcome, is this issue something you or your organization plan to solve ?**
+Help is always welcome, is this issue something you or your organization plan to solve ?